 The Re-Certification Fee, payable every three years, is $95 for the Clergy/Lay Ministers Certification.
 Re-certification requires documentation evidencing completion of 18 hours of gambling-specific CEU hours earned every three years.

 Moreover – and very importantly – this Certification will equip clergy/lay ministers to serve as the best First Responders to persons seeking help for problem gambling.
-They will be able to provide knowledgeable consultation, be able to adequately refer individuals to Certified Gambling Counselors and Support Groups (specific to gambling issues), and provide (again) knowledgeable outreach and education to persons within (and outside of) the parish.
-They will, also, be equipped to serve persons in a problem gambling-specific supportive way during the individuals’ processing through recovery.
+They will be able to provide knowledgeable consultation, be able to adequately refer individuals to Certified Gambling Counselors and Support Groups specific to gambling issues, and provide (again) knowledgeable outreach and education to persons within (and outside of) the parish.
+They will also be equipped to serve persons in a problem gambling-specific supportive way during the individual’s process through recovery.

 NEW CONTACT INFORMATION: